FreeFangGame/.github/profile/README.md

 The project's main developers are [Solaris](https://github.com/Solirs) and [lukakralik](https://github.com/lukakralik).

-We are always looking for contributors and developers, you can contribute in many ways, such as contributing code, helping write documentation, guides
+We are always looking for contributors and developers, you can contribute in many ways, such as contributing code, hosting a server, helping write documentation, guides
 helping with testing, reporting bugs, or even simply spreading the word about FreeFang.